ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 > There is one more downside: the runtime cost.
 A value Pair (x,y) occupies 3 words in memory, while a value `Pair (x,y) occupies 6 words.

 Guillaume Melquiond

+## When to Use Polymorphic Variant

+Polymorphic variants

+The YAGNI (You Aren't Gonna Need It) principle can be applied to polymorphic variants.
+Unless the code is arguably improved by having several pattern matching over different types sharing the same tag, polymorphic variants are probably not needed.

 ## Conclusion